What is Kazano?

 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Alogliptin works by regulating the levels of insulin your body produces after eating.

-Kazano is used to treat type 2 diabetes.
-This medication is not for treating type 1 diabetes.
+Kazano is not for treating type 1 diabetes.

-You should not use Kazano if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Kazano if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment).

 Alogliptin can cause pancreatitis.
 Stop using Kazano and call your doctor at once if you have severe pain in your upper stomach spreading to your back, nausea and vomiting, and loss of appetite.

-You should not use Kazano if you are allergic to alogliptin or metformin, or if you have:
+You should not use Kazano if you are allergic to alogliptin or metformin, or if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment).

 How should I take Kazano?

 Take Kazano exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Take Kazano with meals.

-Kazano is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Kazano is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Your doctor may have you take extra vitamin B12 while you are taking Kazano.
 Take only the amount of vitamin B12 that your doctor has prescribed.